As dividend-savvy investors know, it's possible to get paid to invest. If you'd been a shareholder of General Electric

 Anyone up for a bargain-bin special?

 Cash is king

-"Show me the money" is a time-honored investment principle, but as the recent underperformance of Anheuser-Busch and Wal-Mart indicates, it's no recipe for investment success, at least not in the near term.
-The near term, alas, can be plagued with volatility, as Mr. Market vacillates -- sometimes on a daily basis -- between money-making stalwarts and racier growth plays.
+"Show me the money" is a time-honored investment principle, but as the recent relative underperformance of Johnson & Johnson indicates, it's no recipe for investment success, at least not in the near term.
+The near term, alas, can be plagued with volatility, as Mr. Market vacillates -- sometimes on a daily basis -- between moneymaking stalwarts and racier growth plays.

 With that as a backdrop, here's the million-dollar question: Why guess whose turn it is to outperform if you don't have to?
 You can have it all with world-class mutual funds.
-Indeed, even a no-brainer like Vanguard 500 Index (VFINX) provides access to all the aforementioned companies, not to mention stocks that strike a growthier profile, such as Microsoft
+Indeed, even a no-brainer like Vanguard 500 Index (VFINX) provides access to all of the aforementioned companies.
+Eli Lilly

 As convenient as index funds can be, investing in them exclusively means always having to say you're sorry: Because their fortunes rise and fall with those of their benchmarks, index funds necessarily lag their fee-free bogies, typically by about the amount of their annual expenses.

-That's not a "data point" that fund companies typically put front and center in their marketing material, but it's one that I zero in on each month when making recommendations for the Fool's Champion Funds investment service.
-Expenses are key, too, as is "strategic tenacity" -- a manager's willingness to stick with a proven strategy, even when it's temporarily out of favor.
+That's not a "data point" that fund companies typically put front and center in their marketing materials, but it's one that I zero in on each month when making recommendations for the Fool's Champion Funds investment service.
+Expenses are key, too, as is strategic tenacity -- a manager's willingness to stick with a proven strategy even when it's temporarily out of favor.